thiagosanches/my-recipes/README.md

 # First steps

 ### Windows
-Run the following command to install the chocolatey and the `general-development` recipe.
+Run the following command to enable the WSL, install chocolatey and apply the `general-development` recipe.

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux